Tanya-2003/Ecom/README.md

 ## How to add products or perform CRUD operations for Admin
 1. Navigate to your site to `/signup`
 2. Create an account for yourself
-3. Go to your firestore collection `users collection` and edit the account you've just created.
+3. Go to your Firestore collection `users collection` and edit the account you've just created.
 Change the role from `USER` to `ADMIN`.
-4. Reload or sigin again to see the changes.
+4. Reload or login again to see the changes.

 **Firebase Admin to be integrated soon**